By Sally V. Keil

 If you are extraverted, a friendly open common space where everyone can gather is essential.
 If you are introverted, you need to have a space where you can relax, regroup, write, read or do projects.
 My stepdaughter Megan, an extravert, lives with two introverts, her husband and daughter.
 After dinner, they happily retreat to work or read, while Megan starts her evening with phone calls, texting and planning weekend activities.
 Later the family gathers in the living room for a tv show or movie, ending the day together.

-In typology, a little bit of our opposite mode goes a long way, because it is so powerful for us.
+In typology, a little bit of our opposite mode goes a long way, because the experience is so powerful for us.
 When Sean grew up, he became an amazingly effective sales rep, but he knew to turn off his phone on Sundays and to ground himself by spending that day quietly at home.

 Protect Your Natural Habitat